First Trimester Abortion

 Early Pregnancy:

-A pregnancy up to 14 weeks after the last menstrual period is considered early.
-It is also known as the first trimester of pregnancy.
+A pregnancy up to 14 weeks after the first day of the last menstrual period is considered early.
+This period of time is also known as the first trimester of pregnancy.

 What is an early abortion?

-Despite the medical evidence, a Georgia Law was recently passed that only allows termination of a pregnancy before cardiac activity occurs.
-This usually happens around 6 weeks.
+Despite the available medical evidence, a recent Georgia Law was passed restricting abortion care to people who present before fetal cardiac activity is detected around 6-7 weeks.

 How is an early abortion performed?

 During the first trimester, surgical abortion and medical abortion are both safe and effective for most patients.
-Patients will be able to talk over both options with our doctors and select the best process.
+Patients will be able to talk over both options with our staff and doctors and select the best option.

-When patients check in for your appointment, ACWC staff will confirm the weeks of the pregnancy, provide options counseling, collect payment and confirm completion of all forms.
-Termination services at ACWC are integrated into the general primary care practice.
-Women are not identified in the waiting area as wanting pregnancy termination and there are no signs advertising this service in the main areas our clinic.
+When patients check in for their appointment, ACWC staff will collect payment and confirm completion of clinic forms, have their vital signs checked, complete an ultrasound to confirm how far along the pregnancy is, and provide health education to review all of the options.
+Abortion services at ACWC are integrated into the general primary care practice.
+Therefore, our patients are not identified in the waiting area as seeking pregnancy termination services, and there are no signs advertising this service in the main areas of our clinic.
 This safeguards the confidentiality and security of our patients and staff.

-Once these steps are completed you will meet with a physician to discuss your health history and the option you selected to manage your pregnancy.
-If you desire to end the pregnancy the doctor will review the available abortion options.
+Once these steps are completed, you will meet with a physician to discuss your medical history and the option you selected to manage your pregnancy.
+If you desire to end the pregnancy, the doctor will review the abortion options available to you.

 Medical Abortion:

-In most states of the U.S. first trimester surgical abortion is available at the time pregnancy begins up to 10.0 weeks.
-In Georgia abortion is only available before fetal cardiac activity which usually happens near 6 weeks.
+In most states of the U.S., first-trimester medical abortion is available at the time pregnancy begins up to 10 weeks.
+In Georgia, abortion is only available before fetal cardiac activity, which usually happens between 6-7 weeks.

 Surgical Abortion:

-In most states of the U.S. first trimester surgical abortion is available at the time pregnancy begins up to 14.0 weeks.
-In Georgia, abortion is currently available before fetal cardiac activity which usually happens near 6 weeks.
+In most states, first-trimester surgical abortion is available at the time pregnancy begins up to 14.0 weeks.
+In Georgia, abortion is currently available before fetal cardiac activity begins.
+Fetal cardiac activity is usually seen on ultrasound around 6 to 7 weeks of pregnancy.

 The surgical abortion procedure is also known as uterine aspiration or vacuum aspiration.
 Cutting or surgical incisions are not needed.
 Surgical abortion can be accomplished in a one-day procedure in the first trimester of pregnancy.
 The normal time to complete the procedure is 15 minutes.

-The procedure is completed in the doctor's office with pain-relieving medications given through a vein (IV sedation) or an injection near the cervix (local).
+The procedure is performed in the doctor’s office with pain-relieving medications given through a vein (IV sedation) or an injection near the cervix (local anesthesia).

-Shortly after you arrive, one of our medical assistants (MAs) will bring you into a triage room, where she will take your blood pressure, pulse and weight.
+Shortly after you arrive, one of our medical assistants (MAs) will bring you into a triage room, where she will take your blood pressure, pulse, and weight.
 After your vitals are taken, the MA will bring you to a private examination room where you will meet a member of our medical team.
 We will review your medical history, perform an ultrasound to determine the gestational age of the pregnancy, and give you medications.
-You will receive oral pain medications as needed.
-We may give you additional medicine to soften your cervix.
-If you brought a support person with you, he/she/they must wait for you until after your visit is complete.
+You will receive oral pain and antibiotic medications.
+Nausea medications are also available as needed.
+The doctor may give you additional medicine to soften your cervix.
+If you bring a support person with you, he/she/they must wait for you until after your visit is complete.

 2. Sanitize your vagina and cervix with gauze and soap

-5. Inset a narrow, flexible tube into your uterus
+5. Insert a narrow, flexible tube into your uterus

 6. Apply mild suction to the other end of the tube to remove the pregnancy tissue

-ACWC offers you the option of going to sleep, being sedated, or staying awake for the abortion procedure.
+ACWC offers you the option of going to sleep, receiving oral sedation, or staying awake for the abortion procedure.

-Other anesthesia options include sedation with anti-anxiety and pain medications given through an IV or by mouth.
+Other anesthesia options include sedation with anti-anxiety and/or pain medications given through an IV or by mouth.
 A driver must take you home after receiving any of these.

 After the procedure, patients will relax for a few minutes.
-You will likely experience some cramping, spotting or bleeding.
-While in recovery, we will offer you a heat pack and a menstrual pad.
-When you feel able, you may get dressed.
+You will likely experience some cramping, spotting, or bleeding.
+While in recovery, we will offer you a heating pad.
+When you are ready, you may get dressed in a private bath.
+Menstrual pads will be provided.
 Your nurse will review home care instructions.
-Prescription medicine, including birth control will be provided.
-The staff will recommend you go directly home to rest and allow the medication to wear off.
-You will be able to return to usual activities the next day.
+Prescription medicine, including birth control, will be submitted to the pharmacy you provided.
+The medications are usually available at the pharmacy within 2 hours after the visit.
+The staff will recommend you go home to rest and recover.
+You will be able to return to your usual activities the next day.

-You will be offered a follow appointment 1-4 weeks after your procedure to verify that your procedure has been completed and that you are healing well.
-On this visit, you will be given a prescription for a birth control method if you did not receive one after your procedure.
+Call to schedule an optional follow-up appointment 1-4 weeks after your procedure if you want to verify that your procedure has been completed and that you are healing well.
+At this visit, you may ask for a prescription for a birth control method if you did not receive one after your procedure.

 Bring the following to the first appointment: